kishlayjeet/Python-Cheatsheet/readme.md

 print(squared_nums)
 ```

-This cheatsheet is just a sample of the many features and capabilities of the Python language.
-It is highly recommended to continue learning and practicing Python to become proficient in using it.
+Remember, Python is a powerful and constantly evolving language with many more features and capabilities beyond what is covered in this cheatsheet.
+To become proficient in using Python, it is important to continue learning and practicing.

 ## Contributing